 Why does top spin pull a shot down?
 The Magnus effect.

 Now consider your arm.

-The swing of your arm in your shoulder as you hit.
+Consider the swing of your arm in your shoulder socket as you hit the ball.

 The swing of your hips as your paddle hits the ball.